hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 There may also be a forth step where the secondary must fall back to AXFR because the master does not support IXFR.

-INSERT FLOW DIAGRAM 2 ('Traditional IXFR based on notify')

-## Data leakage of NOTIFY and SOA message exchanges
+## Data Leakage of NOTIFY and SOA Message Exchanges

 This section attempts to presents a rationale for also encrypting the other messages in the XFR mechanism.